bilo1967/rebooth/README.md

 ## Installation

-Create the webroot directory and deploy rebooth into it.
+Create a webroot directory and deploy rebooth into it.
 Create the rebooth data directory and give the web server write permissions onto it.

 ```bash